Jonathan Balls: Suicide and investigation

 Just three days after his granddaughter's death, Jonathan Balls died at his home in Happisburgh, after he was suddenly struck with an illness days prior.
 Seemingly convinced that he was going to die, he instructed one of his daughters that he wanted to be buried with several items: a Bible; two plum cakes put in each of his hands; a fire iron; some coal tongs and handkerchiefs.
 His funeral took place a few days later, and was attended by a few friends and some of his surviving relatives.

 With yet another death laid at the family's doorstep, the local populace begged the local coroner, Mr. Pilgrim, to exhume the bodies and reexamine the cause of death.
 Eventually, Pilgrim listened and ordered the exhumations of Jonathan Balls and Elizabeth Pestle's bodies, which was attended by the local pastor, several churchwardens, and police officers.
 The coroners found an unusually large quantity of arsenic in both bodies, and because of this, they started investigating other family members.
 Authorities also questioned the living relatives and some of the servants who had been employed at the property, with one maid, Sarah Kerrison, claiming that she had seen Balls sprinkling a mysterious white powder into a teacup that he gave to his sickly wife, only for her illness to gradually worsen before her eventual death.
 When Kerrison herself tasted some of the food prepared in the household, she quickly fell ill and showcased symptoms of poisoning such as vomiting and severe chest pain.

 Aftermath

 The case became a media sensation and even attracted enough attention for a discussion in the Parliament, with one attendee, a Mr. Wakley, requesting that an inquiry take place.
-In response, the contemporary Home Secretary, Sir James Graham, 2nd Baronet, said that he would do whatever he could to convince the Home Office to look further into the case.
+In response, the Home Secretary, Sir James Graham, 2nd Baronet, said that he would do whatever he could to convince the Home Office to look further into the case.